 Few deposits were made within the 24-48 hours mandated by MCS and MABA policies.

 Two Cash Boxes, each retaining $100 for change were maintained throughout the season.
 I found an entry recording the movement of funds to them and the asset during the season.
 I never found an entry returning those funds to the cash account in the GL.
-I did find an deposit returning the money to the bank.
+I did find a deposit returning the money to the bank.

 The Concessions Lead retained $70 in small bills during the season.
 I found no entry recording the disbursement of the funds to her or the asset while in use.
-It probably came from unreported cash receipts from an early concesssions.
+It probably came from unreported cash receipts from an early concessions.
 It was deposited on 6/12/14.

 Some Coke products were purchased at a business establishment contrary rather than through the school’s contract.